Didoni/interview-website-react/README.md

 # React App with basic Login

 This repository contains an application built using React and showcasing login functionality.
-When first entering the app the user is asked to **Sign In**.
-To authenticate the app contacts and API which returns **200 OK** if the authentication succeeds and **401 unauthorized** if the authentication fails.
+The user is asked to **Sign In** when they first enter the website.
+To authenticate, the app contacts and API which returns **200 OK** if the authentication succeeds and **401 unauthorized** if the authentication fails.
 Upon success, the user is presented with the **Private Notes** page.
 A personalised **Welcome** message appears on this page, together with a **Logout** button.

 ## Getting Started